The Secret of the Guarantors for the Giving of the Torah: From the Mouths of Babes and Sucklings

 At the time of the Giving of the Torah, Hashem demanded...

-Moshe Rabbeinu received the Torah directly from the world of Atzilus (the World of Emanation), from those supernal "infants"—the Cherubim.
-It is brought down in the Tanna D'Vei Eliyahu (which actually contains all the holy books hidden within it, and if we were worthy, we would see this inside it), regarding the verse:
+Moshe Rabbeinu received the Torah directly from the World of Atzilus (the highest spiritual realm), from those supernal "infants"—the Cherubim.
+It is brought down in the Tanna D'Vei Eliyahu (in which, in truth, all the holy books are hidden, and if we were worthy, we would see this within it), regarding the verse:

-"And He placed the Cherubim before the Garden of Eden"
+"And He placed at the east of the Garden of Eden the Cherubim"

-What is the meaning of "before the Garden of Eden"?
+What is the meaning of "at the east of [mikedem, which can also mean 'before'] the Garden of Eden"?
 That they were created before the Garden of Eden.
-In truth, the Cherubim preceded the entire act of Creation, all of existence, and all the Sefiros (Divine emanations).
-When we now perform a bris (circumcision) for a baby, a tremendous illumination is revealed in the world, an illumination directly from the world of Atzilus, from the very roots of Creation.
+In truth, the Cherubim preceded the entire Act of Creation, all of existence, and all the Sefiros (Divine emanations).
+When we now perform a bris (circumcision) for a baby, a tremendous illumination is revealed in the world, an illumination literally from the World of Atzilus, from the very roots of Creation.

 The Demand for Guarantors at Mount Sinai